-Fund Balances - Total Governmental Funds \$ 394,244 Capital assets and intangible assets used in governmental activities are not current financial resources and, therefore, are not reported in the governmental funds: Intangible assets - Roads 1,661,402 Long-term liabilities are not due and payable in the current period and, therefore, are not reported in the governmental funds: Bonds payable (2,200,000) Issuance discounts, net 15,757 Due to developer (110,000) Accrued interest (4,792) (2,299,035) Net Position - Governmental Activities \$ (243,389)
+Fund Balances - Total Governmental Funds \$ 570,475 Capital assets and intangible assets used in governmental activities are not current financial resources and, therefore, are not reported in the governmental funds: Intangible assets - Roads 1,661,402 Capital assets, net 1,652,225 Revenue is recognized when earned in the government-wide statements, regardless of availability.
+Governmental funds report deferred inflows for revenues earned but not available.
+90,006 Long-term liabilities are not due and payable in the current period and, therefore, are not reported in the governmental funds: Bonds payable (4,575,000) Issuance premiums/discounts, net (4,247) Due to developer (110,000) Accrued interest (9,756) (4,699,003) Net Position - Governmental Activities \$ (724,895)